yachielab/FRACTAL/README.md

       Output directory path.
 Default: current working directory -f <String>
       Output file name.
 Default: FRACTALout
-    -m <String, Permissible values: ‘raxmlMP’, ‘rapidnjNJ’ and ‘fasttreeML’>
+    -s <String>
-      Method to reconstruct lineage tree in each iteration cycle.
-Default: raxmlMP -p "<String>"
+      Absolute path of the executable file used to reconstruct lineage tree in each iteration cycle.
+    -p "<String>"
       Options for the software corresponding to the method selected by -m -k <Integer>